 The employer's financial instability is not a valid ground to suppress the pension benefits of a retired employee as the pension is the only source of livelihood for a pensioner to live a dignified life after retirement held by Punjab and Haryana High Court.

-and all the benefits for which she was entitled upon her retirerment, were not released immediately and the same were delayed by the respondents
+The petitioner is that she retired on attaining the age of superannuation while working as Inspector from Municipal Council, Abohar on 31.10.2011 and all the benefits for which she was entitled upon her retirement, were not released immediately and the same were delayed by the respondents without any valid justification.

 On Article 21 the Supreme Court of India laid down in Chameli Singh v.
 State of U.P.
 1996(2) SCC 549 that-

 "In any organised society right to live as a human being is not ensured by meeting only the animal needs of man.
 It is secured only when he is assured of all facilities to develop himself and is freed from restrictions which inhibit his growth.
 All human rights are designated to achieve this object.
-Right to live guaranteed in any civilised society implies to right to food, water, decent environment, education,medial care and shelter.
+Right to live guaranteed in any civilised society implies to right to food, water, decent environment, education, medial care and shelter.
 These are basic human rights known to any civilised society".

 The fundamental question of standard of living and a dignified life interpreted in many landmark judgments pronounced by the Apex Court, where right to shelter is a guaranteed right and state is under obligation to provide the shelter to the citizens.
 In this case the financial uncertainty is the main ground in violation of the fundamental right of the petitioner and on this issue Supreme Court in cases like Municipal Council, Ratlam, (1980)4 S.C.C.
 163, B.L Wadhera v.
 Union of India, All India Imam Organisation and Ors. v.
 Union of India and Ors., Kapila Hingorani v.
 State of Bihar.
 All India Organisation's case already laid down the principle that "Financial stringency may not be a ground for not issuing requisite directions when a question of violation of fundamental rights arises and Financial difficulties of the institution cannot be above the fundamental right of a citizen".

-The Court held that the petitioner is entitled for interest @ 9% per annum from the date, the amount became due i.e. 01.11.2011 till the same are released in her favour.
+The petitioner is entitled for interest @ 9% per annum from the date, the amount became due i.e. 01.11.2011 till the same are released in her favour.
 Let calculation of the interest be done by the respondents within a period of two months from the receipt of certified copy of this order and the amount so calculated by the respondents, shall be released to the petitioner within a period of one month thereafter.

 i) Employees' Provident Fund